 Level CIP Code IBHE Program Description Fall14-Fall16 Average Enrollment FY14-FY16 Average Completions FY16 Cost per credit hour 2017 Status Bachelors 03.0103 B.A. in Environmental Studies 28.3 7 \$190.59 4b Started fall 2 .013, so it is s till too recent to get three full 6 year cycles in.
-The enrollment numbers ha ve been ahead of projections and have ve risen to 32 enrollments in Fal l 2017.
-Bachelors 11.0501 B.S. in Management Information Systems 38.3 4.3 \$186.26 4b ely under the enrollments, but well under the g growing well.
-The Fall 2016 enrollment is 45, a e full 150% completion period for all three years of the rolling average ges for Bachelors 11.1003 B.S. in Information Systems Security 25 1.3 \$116.04 4b Started fall 2 .014, so too r new to be included in this list.
+The enrollment numbers ha we been ahead of projections and have ve risen to 32 enrollments in Fal l 2017.
+Bachelors 11.0501 B.S. in Management Information Systems 38.3 4.3 \$186.26 4b ely under the enrollments, but well under the o growing well.
+The Fall 2016 enrollment is 45, a • e full 150% completion period for all three years of the rolling average ges for Bachelors 11.1003 B.S. in Information Systems Security 25 1.3 \$116.04 4b Started fall 2 .014, so too n new to be included in this list.
 Nonetheless, it is s growing rapidly with 48 Fal 2016 enrollments and 64 Fall 2017 e nrollments.
-Bachelors 30.2001 B.A. in Global Studies 19.3 4 \$214.47 4b Studies cours Sociology/Ar ses, Introduc hthropology. disciplinary program designed to capitalize on to to Global Studies, and the Global Studies of These courses have unused seat capacity so the department making the program cost compa Capstone.
-The rest are offerent of the rest are offerent of the rest are offerent of the rest inclusion of the rest of the res d by other departments such as Ecor nomics, History, Political Science , and Bachelors 38.0101 B.A. in Philosophy 23.7 3.3 \$178.99 3 enrollment n regular cours courses.
-Wit nanagement se offerings t h only three nenting a redesign which will focus on new art for marketing and recruitment, revamping the o increase seat utilization.
-Philosophy also sup full time faculty in the department, this makes major cost at the University. e departmental advising syste ports an average of 15.75 m em, and curricular restructuring such nors per year the past four years and as dropping low enrolled course I provides a large number of ger es from the neral education
+Bachelors 30.2001 B.A. in Global Studies 19.3 4 \$214.47 4b Studies cours Sociology/Ar ses, Introduct hthropology. disciplinary program designed to capitalize on t tion to Global Studies, and the Global Studies (These courses have unused seat capacity so th e department making the program cost compa Capstone.
+The rest are offerent of the rest are offerent of the rest are offerent of the rest inclusion of the rest inclusion of the rest of the rest inclusion of the rest of ed by other departments such as Ecor nomics, History, Political Science , and Bachelors 38.0101 B.A. in Philosophy 23.7 3.3 \$178.99 3 enrollment n regular cours courses.
+With nanagement se offerings to h only three f nenting a redesign which will focus on new art for marketing and recruitment, revamping the o increase seat utilization.
+Philosophy also sup full time faculty in the department, this makes major cost at the University. e departmental advising syst ports an average of 15.75 m em, and curricular restructuring such inors per year the past four years and as dropping low enrolled course I provides a large number of ger es from the neral education